kubeflow/website/content/docs/started/getting-started-gke.md

 ${KUBEFLOW_REPO}/scripts/kfctl.sh apply all
 ```

-For more information please refer to the [deployment manager docs](https://cloud.google.com/deployment-manager/docs/).
+For more information please refer to the [Deployment Manager docs](https://cloud.google.com/deployment-manager/docs/).

 ### Using your own domain

-If you want to use your own doman instead of **${name}.endpoints.${project}.cloud.goog** follow these instructions.
+If you want to use your own doman instead of **${name}.endpoints.${project}.cloud.goog**, follow these instructions.

 1. Modify your ksonnet application to remove the `cloud-endpoints` component: